qooxdoo-archive/qooxdoo-cli/readme.md

 Alpha/Proof-of-concept.
 Everything can and will change.

 ## Prerequisites
 - Currently requires NodeJS v7 or 8.
-The released version will be transpiles to support earlier node versions
+The released version will be transpiled to support earlier node versions

 ## Installation (Testing only!)
 - Clone or download the repository from GitHub.